'My degree helped me get my current job and I couldn't be happier...'

 When it came to qualifications, the Human Services programme at UC offered the perfect balance between academic courses, such as Sociology, and professional degrees, such as Social Work.

 ‘The courses I took in Human Services have helped me with my current job, but taking Māori and Indigenous Studies helped me “find myself”, which has given me more confidence as a Maori student.

 'I enjoyed my courses and I had great lecturers and tutors.
 My degree helped me get my current job and I couldn't be happier.

-'Overall, the degree gave me the confidence to go out into the big world and apply the knowledge I had to my job.
-I have had comments about how professional I am after only six months of being there.'
+'Overall, the degree gave me the confidence to go out into the big world and apply the knowledge I had to my job.'

 For Awhina, the relationships that can be built while studying at university remain one of the highlights of her time at UC.

 ‘I really enjoyed the UC culture.
 There is so much support there to help you succeed.
 Everyone is friendly, and you all help each other to get to the end.

 ‘Study groups are awesome too.
 Not only do you meet study buddies, but you also make good lifetime friends.’

 Awhina says that Māori students should definitely make use of the Whare on campus: ‘You meet great people, have awesome events during the year, and everyone helps each give the extra push when needed to get you to the finish line.’